A part-time volunteer fireman loses his job as a cinema projectionist after missing work to fight a fire in Kilkenny.

 On 12 July 1970 one of the most devastating fires in Kilkenny's history swept through the main street of the city.
 The fire destroyed the premises of grocers Daniel Smithwick and Company and furniture store James Lowry and Sons.
 In total an acre of prime business property was wiped out, with seven fire units from throughout the county joining forces to contain it.

-At first he was suspended and later was told he could return to work but only if he left the fire service.
+At first John Barry was suspended and later was told he could return to work but only if he left the fire service.
 He turned down the offer and almost a year after the fire he has yet to find another job.